tlack/xacto/README.md

 One of them is the logger.
 This will record all `ins` and `upd` operations performed against the table since the time it was created.

+If you don't want to maintain an update log, you can save your table whenever you want with `table.save('whatever.json')`.

-It has a variety of options.
+The logger has a variety of options.
 To start, an example, with all options specified:

 ```
 > let logopts={